All Episodes

 As I've said, what I think the supporters have to do is make an argument that the current system needs to be replaced, that the current system is fouled up, that the current system doesn't work.

-In reading the arguments that have been made, I think that they're selling what they like about the new system without addressing the first part of why we need a change in the first place.
+In reading the arguments that have been made, I think that they're selling what they like about the new system without addressing the first part of why we need to change in the first place.

 I think there's a lot to recommend with regard to this.